slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If the work doesn’t require creativity, delegate it, automate it or leave it." (...)
 "Set and enforce an aspirational hourly rate." (...)
 "Rich people get paid by the project and pay by the hour." (...)
-"To get paid in the future, live in the future."
+"To get paid in the future, live in the future." (...)
+"If they can train you to do it, they can train a machine to do it."
 -- Naval Ravikant*

-> *"The interesting jobs are the ones that you make up."
--- Chris Young*

-> *"My thing is to work more than the others to show them how useless they are."
--- Karl Lagerfeld*

 ### How to advance career?